 Enjoy a performance of the New Archangel Dancers at Centennial Hall

-The New Archangel Dancers, named for Sitka’s former name Novo-Arkhangelsk (“New Archangel’s” in Russian), organized fifty years ago to preserve Sitka’s Russian history and culture through folk dance.
+The New Archangel Dancers, named after Sitka’s former name Novo-Arkhangelsk (“New Archangel’s” in Russian), were organized over fifty years ago to preserve Sitka’s Russian history and culture through folk dance.
 Starting out with just eight dancers, the original troupe performed four shows for Sitka’s visitors in their first season.

 None of the dancers are professionals, but the music, costumes, and dances are authentic, as is the energy and enthusiasm of these talented amateurs.
 The dances aren’t as complicated as those you might see from a professional Russian folk troupe, but the show is a lot of fun and is a perennial favorite of cruise guests.

 New Archangel Dancers, Harrigan Centennial Hall, 208 Smith Street, Sitka AK.
-Admission is $10.
+Adult admission is $15; $5 for kids.
 Tickets may be purchased at the venue 30 minutes prior to the performance time.
 (907) 747-5516.

 Go sea kayaking around Sitka Harbor